arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	> Take note of the location you will use here, as it is recommended, but not mandatory, that all the other resources of the resource group are hosted in the same location.

-3. Choose a name for your hosting plan name, and replace the  _\<Your-Hosting-Plan-Name\>_ tag with the choosen name in the code created in the previous step.
+3. Choose a name for your hosting plan name, and replace the  _\<Your-Hosting-Plan-Name\>_ tag with the chosen name in the code created in the previous step.

 4. The following code will create a **Hosting Plan** that will be used in the creation of the website.
 Replace the _\<Your-Hosting-Plan-Name\>_ tag with the name choose in the previous step and paste this code in the resource sections of your template.
 Preferably, paste it before the Website resource.